Trial begins against Istanbul head of opposition party

 She has claimed the trial is “politically motivated.”
 The prosecutor’s office has demanded sentences of up to 17 years in prison.

-Kaftancioglu is a key figure in delivering Ekrem Imamoglu’s stunning victory to become Istanbul’s mayor, which dealth a major blow to Erdogan.
+Kaftancioglu is a key figure in delivering Ekrem Imamoglu’s stunning victory to become Istanbul’s mayor, which dealt a major blow to Erdogan.